GENERAL PROGRAM QUESTIONS

 How do I start an application?

-The application for the MEM, MF and DEL Professional Masters Programs open every year on September 15th.
-When the application period opens, the first step is to establish a Duke Self-Service account.
-This will be your entry point throughout the application process.
-If you have difficulty with your Duke Self-Service account at any time, please contact Duke OIT.
+The application for the MEM, MF and DEL Professional Masters Program opens every year on September 15th.
+When the application period opens, the first step is to establish a Duke OneLink account, if you do not have one already.
+If you applied for another program at Duke University, including the undergraduate program, chances are you already have a OneLink account that just needs to be reactivated.
+OneLink will be your entry point throughout the application process.
+If you have difficulty with your Duke OneLink account at any time, please contact Duke OIT.
 They can verify your identity and correct any access issues.
 Unfortunately, the Admissions office cannot assist with technical issues.

 You may also want to review our application instructions.
 Now is a good time to prepare for and schedule any exams required for admissions and to investigate scholarship and financial options.